-What is security protection?
+What is protective security?

+Protective security means preventative measures to protect Sweden's security against espionage, sabotage, terrorist crimes and other crimes that could damage operations.
 The term Sweden's security refers to both military and civilian activities that may be of importance to Sweden's security.
 What needs to be protected to prevent threats to Sweden's security may to some extent change over time, but the activities that are important for Sweden's security today all fall into one or more of the following categories:

 - Activities that are important for Sweden's external security: This means Sweden's ability to maintain national defense (territorial sovereignty) as well as Sweden's integrity, independence and freedom of action (political independence).